marjanrezaei/marjanrezaei-store/README.md

 ]
 ```

-Use `/set-language/` endpoint to switch languages dynamically.
+Use `/set-language/` endpoint to switch interface language dynamically.

 ---